erlendhalsteinli/DevOpsHOL/sonarqube/README.md

 1. Add task "Run Code Analysis" and "Publish Quality Gate Result" to your build.

 1. Reorder the tasks to respect the following order:
-   - Prepare Analysis task before any MSBuild or Visual Studio Build task
+   - "Prepare Analysis" task before any MSBuild or Visual Studio Build task
-   - Run Code Analysis task after the Visual Studio Test task
+   - "Run Code Analysis" task after the Visual Studio Test task
-   - Publish Quality Gate Result task after the Run Code Analysis task
+   - "Publish Quality Gate Result" task after the Run Code Analysis task

 1. Save the build, do not queue it.